Search

 • Class 9

-NOTE: The TDG Regulations has specified circumstances when this placard is not allowed to be used.
+NOTE: The TDG Regulations have specified circumstances when this placard is not allowed to be used.
 See Section 4.16(2) of Part 4 in the TDG Regulations.

 Inhalation Hazard

-These words must be displayed on a small or large means of containment when dangerous goods are shipped or imported for the hazard classes:
+These words "inhalation hazard" must be displayed on a small or large means of containment for dangerous goods with the following classifications and special provision requirements: :

 • Class 6.1, Toxic Substances due to inhalation toxicity